math-repo/math-repo.github.io/_publications/2024-02-17-paper-title-number-4.md

 permalink: /publication/fibonacci
 excerpt: 'Based on Miniature 1 and 2, this paper discusses the ways in which Fibonacci Numbers can be calculated faster. '
 date: 2024-06-25
-venue: 'IIT Gandhinagar'
+venue: 'Summer 2024 · CS691-XVIII · Applications of Linear Algebra, IIT Gandhinagar'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
 citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.

-#### Summer 2024 · CS691-XVIII · Applications of Linear Algebra
 ##### Course Project loosely based on Miniature 1 and 2 from the book "Thirty-three Miniatures: Mathematical and Algorithmic Applications of Linear Algebra" by Jiřì Matoušek

 ###### By Sourabh Warrier & Cherian George